-There is agreement in the literature that working capital plays a crucial role in the performance of micro-enterprises.
+There is an agreement in the literature that working capital plays a crucial role in the performance of micro-enterprises.
 Claessens and Tzioumis (2006) argued that lack of access to working capital is a critical instrument in the generation of persistent poverty traps.
 The World Bank (2008) noted that access to working capital and training programmes for micro-entrepreneurs are crucial factors in sound economic development.
-According to Mustapa, al Mumum, and Ibrahim (2018a, 4), Amanah Ikhtiar Malaysia's micro-finance programme has doubled the average household income of the borrowers.
+According to Wan Nurulasiah, Abdullah and Mohamed (2018a, 4), Amanah Ikhtiar Malaysia's micro-finance programme has doubled the average household income of the borrowers.

 Given Kelantan's continued economic backwardness, micro-enterprises in the state have drawn significant attention as a vehicle for increasing the financial means of lower-income groups.
-Zainol et al. (2018) demonstrated that human capital development had a positive influence on the performance of entrepreneurs; the authors found that 'human capital', including industrial experience and general education, enabled entrepreneurs to achieve success by making them more capable of exploring and exploiting entrepreneurial opportunities, and by facilitating their accumulation of new knowledge and skills.
-A multiple regression model developed by Mustapa, Al Mumum, and Ibrahim (2018b, 10-12) showed that access to micro-finance schemes and training programmes partially accounted for improved performance of micro-enterprises.

-Although these findings provide a solid baseline for our study, analysis of etak salai seems to require additional attention to legacy factors.
-For example, it is important to establish whether and to what extent inherited recipes and knowhow contribute to vendor profitability.
+Noor Raihani et al. (2018) demonstrated that human capital development had a positive influence on the performance of entrepreneurs; the authors found that "human capital," including industrial experience and general education, enabled entrepreneurs to achieve success by making them more capable of exploring and exploiting entrepreneurial opportunities, and by facilitating their accumulation of new knowledge and skills.
+A multiple regression model developed by Wan Nurulasiah, Abdullah and Mohamed (2018b, 10-12) showed that access to micro-finance schemes and training programmes partially accounted for improved performance of micro-enterprises.
+Although these findings provide a solid baseline for this study, analysis of etak salai seems to require additional attention to legacy factors.
+For example, it is important to establish whether and to what extent inherited recipes and know-how contribute to vendor profitability.
 We address this question by incorporating these factors into our quantitative model.